Within this section, you will find information relating to the full re-opening of Turners Hill CofE Primary School in September 2020.

 For most people, coronavirus (COVID-19) will be a mild illness.

 Children are likely to become infected with coronavirus (COVID-19) at roughly the same rate as adults, but the infection is usually mild.

 If anyone has any of the symptoms above they should self-isolate at home.

 The Government has produced the following guidance poster to support the sharing of their strategy:

 In addition, we have produced the flow-chart below to explain what happens in the instance of a confirmed or suspected case of COVID19.

 SUPPORTING SYMPTOMATIC INDIVIDUALS & ISOLATION GUIDANCE

 The document within the link below has information taken from government website relating to how the school will support any child/adult developing symptoms at school.
 It also contains the latest isolation guidance.

 TRANSITION AND WELLBEING

-At Turners Hill CofE Primary School we recognise that children’s experiences during the past weeks of the Covid 19 Lockdown will have been different and varied and that each child, to a greater or lesser degree, will have experienced pressures that have been placed on families during this time including financial, health and well-being.
-At Turners Hill CE School we believe it is important to recognise this and to put children’s well-being at the centre of our planned, transitional return to school.
+At Turners Hill CofE Primary School we recognise that children’s experiences during the Covid 19 Lockdown will have been different and varied and that each child, to a greater or lesser degree, will have experienced pressures that have been placed on families during this time including financial, health and well-being.
+At Turners Hill CE School we believe it is important to recognise this and to put children’s well-being at the centre of our planned return to school.
 We believe that it is by working together as a school community that we will find effective solutions to ensure that the needs of our children are met.